Bouchon Bistro, Las Vegas

 Bouchon Las Vegas pan epi bread

-Excellent Pan Epi Bread was fresh and hot out of the oven.
-Top notch butter and strawberry jam.
+Excellent Pan Epi Bread was fresh and well done.
+Top notch butter.
 It is nice to be able to ask for more bread:-)

 Country Sausage ($5) had 3 huge plump sausages.
 They were filled with high quality meats and had a firm casing.